-Young Bui, Joel Myerson, and Sandra Hale of Washington University in St. Louis, thought computers might make a difference in the ideal note taking strategies.
+Young Bui, Joel Myerson, and Sandra Hale of Washington University in St. Louis, thought that taking notes on computer might require a different set of strategies to be effective.
 They tested different note taking strategies with and without computers to find out.
 Their paper, Note-taking with computers: Exploring alternative strategies for improved recall, appears in the Journal of Educational Psychology.

 Research on note taking strategies has mostly involved writing notes out by hand.
 Among the main note taking strategies resulting from this research is the idea to take organized notes.
 Paraphrase, be selective.
 Get the most important facts down.